 A formal trust agreement typically sets out:

-- Authorized investments or guidelines for investments for the trust assets.
-It may allow the trustee to use his or her sole discretion when investing the funds or it may list permitted investments.
-It is important to note that where the trust is silent, the investment authority defaults to the applicable provincial trustee legislation that currently incorporates a version of the “Prudent Investor Rule” which enables a trustee to invest in any type of property, provided it is one that a “prudent investor” would invest in.
+- authorized investments or guidelines for investment of trust assets.
+It may allow investing the funds to be at the trustees’ discretion, or it may list permitted investments.
+It’s important to note that where the trust is silent, the investment authority defaults to the applicable provincial trustee legislation that currently incorporates a version of the prudent investor rule, which allows a trustee to invest in any type of property provided it’s one that a prudent investor would invest in

-- The length of time the trust is to be in force and the date and mechanism for the final distribution of trust property
+- the length of time the trust is to be in force and the date and mechanism for the final distribution of trust property

-- The purpose of the trust (e.g. to provide money to the trust beneficiary for educational purposes)
+- the purpose of the trust (e.g., to provide money to the trust beneficiary for educational pursuits)

-- Successor trustees, or it may outline how a new trustee may be appointed in the event a trustee passes away, is unwilling or unable to act
+- successor trustees, or it may outline how a new trustee may be appointed in the event a trustee passes away, or is unwilling or unable to act

-Formal trusts are beneficial because they clarify who can deal with the funds and there is little ambiguity in how the trust is to be administered.
-However, when dealing with smaller sums of money, most people do not want to go to the expense of setting up a formal trust and instead attempt to show the existence of a trust in the policy or contract application.
+Formal trusts are helpful because they clarify who can deal with the funds and there’s little ambiguity in how the trust is to be administered.
+However, when dealing with smaller sums of money, most people don’t want to go to the expense of setting up a formal trust and instead attempt to show the existence of a trust in the setup of the contract.

-As discussed above, trusts do not necessarily have to be in writing unless they contain land or real property.
-However, to verify that there is a trust, the three certainties must be identified somehow.
+As discussed above, trusts don’t necessarily have to be in writing unless they contain land or real property.
+However, to verify that there’s a trust, the three certainties must be identified somehow.

 To demonstrate the existence of an informal trust, the trustee, the settlor, and the trust beneficiary must be clearly identified on the application.
 The trust property will already be identified on the application.

-Because there is often not enough information, informal trusts can lead to difficulties for both the trustee and trust beneficiary if there is ever any dispute involving the administration or distribution of the trust assets or income.
-Take, for example, a parent who sets up an informal trust for her minor child.
+Because there’s often not enough information, informal trusts can lead to difficulties for both the trustee and trust beneficiary if there’s ever any dispute involving the administration or distribution of the trust assets or income.
+For example, take a parent who sets up an informal trust for her minor child.
 When the child turns 18, he wants to receive the funds personally to spend as he wishes.
-The parent disagrees, thinking that he will squander the funds, and decides as trustee not to distribute the funds.
-Since there is no trust document to indicate otherwise, the child, upon attaining the age of majority, would be entitled to apply to the Court for an order that the funds be paid to him or her.
+The parent disagrees, thinking that he’ll squander the funds, and decides, as trustee, not to distribute the funds.
+Since there’s no trust document to indicate otherwise, the child, on attaining the age of majority, would be entitled to apply to the Court for an order that the funds be paid to him.

-The ITA contains complex income attribution rules which are designed to attack income splitting situations that may be abusing the tax advantages of setting up a trust.
-Generally, the rules apply where an individual transfers or lends property, directly or indirectly, to a spouse (including a common-law partner), or non-arm’s length person (including the individual’s minor children), or niece or nephew who is under the age of 18 and the intended result is that income on the property is taxed in the transferee’s hands.
-The reason the CRA may find such situations abusive is that, generally, this type of scenario will be used when the transferee is at a much lower tax bracket than the transferor.
+The Income Tax Act (Canada) contains complex income attribution rules that are designed to attack income splitting situations that may be abusing the tax advantages of setting up a trust.
+Generally, the rules apply when a person transfers or lends property, directly or indirectly, to a spouse (including a common-law partner), or non-arm’s length person (including the individual’s minor children), or niece or nephew who’s under the age of 18 and the intended result is that income on the property is taxed in the transferee’s hands.
+The reason the Canada Revenue Agency (CRA) may find such situations abusive is because, generally, this type of scenario will be used when the transferee is in a much lower tax bracket than the transferor.
 When a trust is involved, the settlor would be the transferor and the beneficiaries of the trust would be the transferees.

-It is important to note that the phrase "directly or indirectly" includes a wide range of transfers, including those made to trusts.
-Individuals not dealing at arm's length generally include a child, grandchild, great-grandchild, his/her spouse's child, his/her child's spouse, a sibling, or brother/sister in law.
+It’s important to note that the phrase "directly or indirectly" includes a wide range of transfers, including those made to trusts.
+Individuals not dealing at arm's length generally include a minor child, grandchild, great-grandchild, a spouse's child, a child's spouse, a sibling, or brother/sister-in-law.

-- Capital gains on property transferred to a minor child are not attributed back to the transferor.
-This includes capital gains realized when the investment is sold and capital gains distributed or allocated on the investment (as in a mutual fund or segregated fund contract).
+- Capital gains on property transferred to a minor child aren’t attributed back to the transferor.
+This includes capital gains realized when the investment is sold, and capital gains distributed or allocated on the investment (as in a mutual fund or segregated fund contract).

-- If the transferred property is used to generate business income, there is no attribution back to the transferor
+- If the transferred property is used to generate business income, there’s no attribution back to the transferor.

-- If income from the investment is reinvested, earnings on that income (i.e. second generation income) are not attributed back
+- If income from the investment is reinvested, earnings on that income (i.e., second-generation income) aren’t attributed back.

-Generally, no attribution will occur on "in-trust-for" accounts for a child if the funds are from a child’s inheritance, child tax benefits, non-resident donor and funds received from an arm’s length individual.
+Generally, no attribution will occur on "in-trust-for" accounts for a child if the funds are from a child’s inheritance, child tax benefits, non-resident donor, or funds received from an arm’s-length individual.

 When the minor child attains the age of 18, all attribution ceases (unless the donor still has control or direction over funds in the account).
 Also, attribution ceases if the settlor dies or becomes non-resident.

-In summary, the attribution rules can be very complex and we will not attempt to deal with them all in this article.
-However, the rules should be kept in mind whenever an individual transfers or loans funds, either directly or indirectly, on behalf of specified individuals.
+The attribution rules can be very complex.
+However, the rules should be kept in mind whenever a person transfers or loans funds, either directly or indirectly, on behalf of specified individuals.
 In this type of scenario, the client should seek the advice of a qualified tax advisor.